Dr Alison Taysum

 Alison is Past Chair for the School of Education Educational, Leadership, Learning and Change Special Interest Group and Past Chair for the School of Education Research Ethics Committee and has represented the School at College and University Research Ethics Committee meetings.

-Alison is the Honorary Treasurer and Director for the British Educational, Leadership, Management and Administration Society (BELMAS) and the University of Leicester representative on the UCET International Committee 2010 to date.
-Alison is on the steering committee for the Leadership Foundation in Higher Education research project 'Sustainable and Ethical Practice in Developing International Partnerships in Higher Education'.
-She is also on the editorial boards for The BELMAS journal Management in Education, The UCEA Journal of Research into Leadership in Education, Italian Journal of Sociology of Education, European Studies in Education Management, Journal of Research and Reflections in Education, and she reviews for numerous international journals including Educational Management Administration and Leadership, Journal of Education Policy, Educational Review, European Journal for Educational Research and reviews for the American Educational Research Association Annual Conference.
+Alison is the Honorary Treasurer and Director for the British Educational, Leadership, Management and Administration Society (BELMAS) and the University of Leicester representative on the UCET International Committee 2010 to 2012.
+Alison is on the steering committee for the Leadership Foundation in Higher Education research project 'Sustainable and Ethical Practice in Developing International Partnerships in Higher Education' for University of Wolverhampton and is also on the editorial boards for The BELMAS journal Management in Education, The UCEA Journal of Research into Leadership in Education, Italian Journal of Sociology of Education, European Studies in Education Management, Journal of Research and Reflections in Education, and she reviews for numerous international journals including Educational Management Administration and Leadership, Journal of Education Policy, Educational Review, European Journal for Educational Research, School Effectiveness and School Improvement, The Journal of Organization and Change Management, International Journal for Leadership in Education, European Studies in Educational Management, and has reviewed for book proposals for Bloomsbury, and Routledge and reviews for the American Educational Research Association Annual Conference.

-Alison is an External Examiner for the EdD programme at Kings College London and for the MEd at the University of Gloucestershire and was on the validation panel for The University of the West of Scotland MEd.
+Alison is an External Examiner for the EdD programme at Kings College London and the EdD programme at The University of Lincoln and formally for the MEd at the University of Gloucestershire.
+Alison was on the validation panel for The University of the West of Scotland MEd, has been appointed to the programme revalidation panel for the Professional Development Masters level programme at the University of Ulster and externally examined Action Research modules for Lincoln University.

 Alison is Secretary to the Arden Parents' Teachers' Association.